 The STI-AS shall perform "div" authentication as specified in section 5.3 for in-network call diversion; i.e., where an in-network call feature or routing function retargets an INVITE request by updating the canonical value of the TN contained in the Request-URI of an INVITE request.
 As specified in [draft-ietf-stir-passport-divert], an authentication service adds an Identity header containing a "div" PASSporT only if the SIP request contains at least one Identity header field.
-Therefore, if the retargeted INVITE request does not contain a SHAKEN Identity header, then the STI-AS of the retargeting network may choose to either skip authentication altogether, or to perform authentication based on local policy; e.g., perform base SHAKEN authentication with Gateway attestation.
+Therefore, if the retargeted INVITE request does not contain an Identity header, then the STI-AS of the retargeting network may choose to either skip authentication altogether, or to perform authentication based on local policy; e.g., perform base SHAKEN authentication with Gateway attestation.

-If an originating SP retargets an INVITE request containing an Identity header with a “shaken” PASSporT, and the originating SP has authority over the "orig" claim in the "shaken" PASSporT, then instead of performing "div" authentication, the originating SP may choose to perform base SHAKEN authentication, and replace the existing Identity header with a new SHAKEN Identity header that reflects the new destination.
+When providing authentication services for an originating INVITE request where the canonicalized values of the To header and Request-URI TNs do not match, the STI-AS of the originating SP shall first perform SHAKEN authentication as specified in [ATIS-1000074], and then perform “div” authentication as described in this document.
+The resulting INVITE request shall contain a single Identity header containing a “div” PASSporT, with an “opt” claim containing the nested “shaken” PASSporT.
+The “div” PASSporT shall provide an intact chain of authority from the Request-URI TN to the “shaken” PASSporT “dest” claim.

+Note: The case described in the above paragraph, where the originating network authentication service discovers a mismatch between the To header and Request-URI TNs, can occur when a toll-free routing database dip in the originating network returns the toll-free routing number.
+This can create the situation where the To header contains the dialed 8YY number, while the Request-URI contains the routing TN assigned to that 8YY number.
+After completing the authentication procedures as specified in the above paragraph, the TN-related claims of the two PASSporTs are populated as follows:

+“shaken” PASSporT TN claims:

+“orig” contains calling TN from P-Asserted-Identity header

+“dest” contains dialed 8YY number from To header

+“div” PASSporT TN claims

+“orig” contains calling TN from “shaken” PASSporT “orig” claim

+“div” contains dialed 8YY number from “shaken” PASSporT “dest” claim

+“dest” contains toll-free routing TN from Request-URI

 End-user Device Call Diversion